Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureForts and Castles.
 A significant historical year for this entry is 1904.

 Location.
 37° 47.827′ N, 122° 27.46′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in Presidio of San Francisco.
-Marker is at the intersection of Moraga Avenue and Hardie Avenue, on the right when traveling east on Moraga Avenue.
+It is at the intersection of Moraga Avenue and Hardie Avenue, on the right when traveling east on Moraga Avenue.
 Touch for map.
 Marker is at or near this postal address: 42 Moraga Avenue, San Francisco CA 94129, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
+At least 8 other markers are within walking

 Bachelor Officers' Quarters: Pershing Hall Marker image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, July 2, 2021
+Photographed by Duane and Tracy Marsteller, July 2, 2021

 2. Bachelor Officers' Quarters: Pershing Hall Marker